informatica-na-presales-ops/sync-security-groups/README.md

 [a]: https://ip-ranges.amazonaws.com/ip-ranges.json

+By default, the IP address list must contain at least 10 items.
+If the list does not contain enough items, the tool will not continue to update security groups.
+You can change the minimum number of IP addresses required in the list by setting the `IP_LIST_MIN_LENGTH` environment variable.
+For example:

+    IP_LIST_MIN_LENGTH="80"

 To specify which AWS security groups to update, use the environment variable `SECURITY_GROUP_IDS`.
 The format of this variable is: